Techtonica/Placement_Interview/README.md

-# Final STEM Interview
+# Placement Interview

 ## Purpose and Intent
-The primary intent of this final STEM technical interview format is to provide a standardized, objective assessment of a participant's technical proficiency in a live environment.
+The primary intent of this placement interview format is to provide a standardized, objective assessment of a participant's technical proficiency in a live environment.
 This format serves distinct purposes that align with industry standards while complementing the program's existing evaluation components.

 ## Interview Components